 Community And HOA Regulations

 In master planned communities, golf cart transportation is often encouraged.
 Some neighborhoods permit unlicensed operators under certain age limits on private streets.
 However, once leaving those boundaries, the answer to do you need a license to drive a golf cart may change.
 Always review HOA guidelines in addition to state law.
-Community rules can restrict hours of operation, passenger limits, and age requirements beyond what state law requires.
+Some communities allow only residents to operate golf carts, while others establish curfews, passenger restrictions, or minimum driver age requirements.
+Reviewing community rules before driving can prevent unexpected violations.

 Safety Responsibilities Regardless Of License Status